 WATER — The water use section of the Draft EIR analyzes current water use on the site and compare it to projected future use.
 Draft EIR studies show that Rancho La Habra will save approximately 31.3 million gallons of water a year.
 New homes and drought-tolerant community landscaping will be much more water-efficient than the existing golf course, which uses 93 million gallons of drinking water every year to keep its turf green.

 WILDLIFE — Because Westridge Golf Course Club replaced natural open space with turf and ornamental plants, it likely contributed to the displacement of native species.
-Nevertheless, the biology section of the EIR presents field data gathered by experts detailing any native plant and animal species on the site, and proposes measures to ensure the protection of those species.
-The Rancho La Habra plan would create or improve and permanently protect approximately 14.3 acres of upland and riparian habitat, for the benefit of native species.
+Nevertheless, the recently updated biology section of the EIR presents field data gathered by experts detailing any native plant and animal species on the site, and proposes measures to ensure the protection of those species.
+The Rancho La Habra plan would create or improve and permanently protect approximately 10 acres of upland habitat, for the benefit of native species.

 ©Lennar Corporation 2021